-- The SOS Center is a non-profit social services agency that facilitates Christian care, educational instruction, after school programming & life skills activities for children &families in our neighborhood and community in the city of Milwaukee.
+- The SOS Center is a non-profit social services agency that facilitates Christian care, educational instruction, after school programming & life skills activities for children and families in the Milwaukee community.

 - Service: We commit to serve God by helping others.